Trump abandons 'defective' Iran nuclear deal, to revive sanctions

-WASHINGTON (Reuters) - President Donald Trump on Tuesday pulled the United States out of an international nuclear deal with Iran in a step that will raise the risk of conflict in the Middle East, upset America’s European allies and bring uncertainty to global oil supplies.
+WASHINGTON (Reuters) - President Donald Trump on Tuesday pulled the United States out of an international nuclear deal with Iran, raising the risk of conflict in the Middle East, upsetting European allies and casting uncertainty over global oil supplies.

-Trump, speaking in a televised address from the White House, said he would reimpose economic sanctions on Iran.
+Trump said in a televised address from the White House that he would reimpose U.S. economic sanctions on Iran to undermine

-“This was a horrible one-sided deal that should have never, ever been made,” Trump said.
-“It didn’t bring calm.
-It didn’t bring peace.
-And it never will.”
+“a horrible one-sided deal that should have never, ever been made.”

-The 2015 deal, worked out by the United States, five other international powers and Iran, eased sanctions on Iran in exchange for the country limiting its nuclear programme.
-The pact is seen by many in the West as a way to prevent Iran from obtaining a nuclear bomb.
+The 2015 agreement, worked out by the United States, five other world powers and Iran, lifted sanctions on Iran in exchange for Tehran limiting its nuclear programme.
+The pact was designed to prevent Iran from obtaining a nuclear bomb.

-But Trump complains that the agreement, the signature foreign policy achievement of his predecessor Barack Obama, does not address Iran’s ballistic missile programme, its nuclear activities beyond 2025 nor its role in conflicts in Yemen and Syria.
+But Trump complains that the accord, the signature foreign policy achievement of his Democratic predecessor, Barack Obama, does not address Iran’s ballistic missile programme, its nuclear activities beyond 2025 or its role in conflicts in Yemen and Syria.

+Iran has extended its political and military influence in the Middle East in recent years, deeply worrying U.S. allies Israel and Saudi Arabia.

+Underscoring the tension in the region, the Israeli military went on high alert on Tuesday for a possible flare-up with neighbouring Syria, which is allied to Iran.

+Brent crude futures LCOc1 settled 1.7 percent lower at $74.85 a barrel, while U.S. West Texas Intermediate (WTI) crude futures CLc1 ended the session 2.4 percent lower at $69.06 per barrel.

+Wall Street remained in negative territory, while energy stocks cut earlier losses after Trump spoke.

-He also said the agreement did not prevent Iran from cheating and continuing to pursue nuclear weapons.
+Trump said the nuclear agreement did not prevent Iran from cheating and continuing to pursue nuclear weapons.

 “It is clear to me that we cannot prevent an Iranian nuclear bomb under the decaying and rotten structure of the current agreement,” he said.
 “The Iran deal is defective at its core.”